jfmengels/blog/content/blog/elm-review-v2/index.md

 Most checks (their naming for a rule) you can find in `Elm Analyse` are available in the packages I published or GitHub repos I have written.
 The remaining ones are ones that are outdated or that I disagree with, but these are reasonably easy to write using this package's API.
 (Exception for the checks for unused patterns and unused arguments which I plan to add).
 And anyone can publishing the missing ones if they care to.

-- From the tests I have run, I found `elm-review` to be faster.
-That is mostly because rules are built in a way that avoid duplicate work.
+From the tests I have run, I found `elm-review` to be faster.
+I am guessing that that is mostly because rules are built in a way that avoid duplicate work.

+Here are the things that `Elm Analyse` has and `elm-review` hasn't:

 - There is no web interface, but there is a similar CLI watch mode.
-- `elm-review` doesn't show the graph of modules, but I don't really see the value it brings.
+- `elm-review` doesn't show the graph of modules, but I don't really see the value that brings.
-- `elm-review` doesn't show when dependencies are out of date.
+- `elm-review` doesn't show when dependencies can be updated.
 I see the value, but I don't think it is a good fit for the tool.
 - There is no editor support for `elm-review`, but let me know if you want to help out with that!

 As for the rest, I hope to have shown in this post and in the [original announcement](/announcing-elm-review/) what this tool can do that `Elm Analyse` can not.